The JavaScript programming language is used to make web pages interactive and dynamic.

-That’s why SEO professionals need to have a basic understanding of Document Object Model (DOM) as Google will first access an HTM doc and then identity its JavaScript elements before the browser commands DOM to make the crawler render the webpage.
+That’s why SEO professionals need to have a basic understanding of Document Object Model (DOM) as Google will first access an HTM doc and then identify its JavaScript elements before the browser commands DOM to make the crawler render the webpage.

 You can always rely on a team of experts for development so that all your optimization energy delivers the desired result for the site.

-Here are some things to know about SEO & JavaScript –
+Here are some things to know about SEO & JavaScript:

 1. Make Search Engines See the JavaScript